-Having a General Anaesthetic
+HAVING A GENERAL ANAESTHETIC

 Going To Sleep for an Abdominal Operation

 Patient Information

-Having a General Anaesthetic for Abdominal Surgery V1.0 Approved by NHS Lothian Patient Information Team: Jun 2022 Review date: Jun 2025 LOT2138

 Introduction

 This booklet gives you information about having a general anaesthetic for an abdominal operation.

 What is an anaesthetic?

 An anaesthetic stops you feeling pain or unpleasant sensations during your operation.

-There are different types of anaesthetic:
+There are different types of anaesthetic;

-Local Anaesthetic An injection which numbs a small part of your body to stop you feeling pain.
+An injection which numbs a small part of your body to stop you feeling pain.

 An injection which numbs a larger part of your body.
 Examples include a spinal, an epidural or a nerve block.
 Regional anaesthesia does not make you unconscious but does stop you feeling pain.
 You may still be aware of pressure sensations.

-General Anaesthetic A state of controlled unconsciousness.
+A state of controlled unconsciousness.
 You will not be aware of anything during your operation and will feel no pain or other sensations.

 Which Anaesthetic will I have?

-If you are having an abdominal operation you will require a general anaesthetic.
+If you are having an abdominal operation, you will almost always require a general anaesthetic.

 You may also be offered a spinal or epidural as part of your anaesthetic to help with pain relief after surgery.
 You will be given these while you are awake, before the general anaesthetic is given.
 The NHS Lothian 'Pain Relief After Surgery' booklet has more information.

+Anaesthetists

-Anaesthetists Anaesthetists are doctors who are specially trained to deliver your anaesthetic.
+Anaesthetists are doctors who are specially trained to deliver your anaesthetic.

 What does an anaesthetist do?

-Meeting your anaesthetist Your anaesthetist will meet you before the operation.
+Meeting your anaesthetist

+Your anaesthetist will meet you before the operation.
 Most commonly, this is on the morning before your surgery.

 They will discuss the options with you, including benefits, risks and your preferences.
 They will decide, along with you, which anaesthetic would be best for you, once you have had the chance to ask any questions.

+Questions

-Questions If you have questions about your anaesthetic, write them down and bring them with you to your pre-assessment appointment or on the day of surgery.
+If you have questions about your anaesthetic, write them down and bring them with you to your pre-assessment appointment or on the day of surgery.

-Preparing for an Anaesthetic The NHS Lothian 'Fit for Surgery' booklet explains what steps you can take to prepare your body for an operation and an anaesthetic.
+Preparing for an Anaesthetic

+The NHS Lothian 'Fit for Surgery' booklet explains what steps you can take to prepare your body for an operation and an anaesthetic.

 Can I Eat and Drink before my Anaesthetic?

-At your pre-assessment appointment you will be given clear instructions about when to stop eating and drinking before your oepartion.
+At your pre-assessment appointment you will be given clear instructions about when to stop eating and drinking before your operation.
 These instructions are important.

 If there is food or liquid in your stomach during your anaesthetic, it could come up into your throat and lungs and endanger your life.

 The NHS Lothian 'Day of Surgery' booklet explains what to do on the day before and on the morning of your surgery.

-What You Will Experience Your anaesthetic may start in the anaesthetic room or in the operating theatre.
+What You Will Experience

+Your anaesthetic may start in the anaesthetic room or in the operating theatre.
 Your anaesthetist will be working with a trained assistant.

 Staff will attach wires to your finger, arm and chest to measure your heart rate, blood pressure and oxygen levels.

 A cannula, which is a small plastic tube, is inserted into one of the veins in the back of your hand or your arm using a needle.
 If you have any concerns about this, please talk to your anaesthetist.

-There are two ways of starting a general anaesthetic: 1.
-Injection through a Cannula
+There are two ways of starting a general anaesthetic:

+1. Injection through a Cannula

 Anaesthetic drugs are injected into a vein through the cannula.
 This is the method used for most adults as it is the most controlled.
 Before the anaesthetic starts you will breathe oxygen through a mask.

-2. Breathing Anaesthetic Gas through a Mask You can breathe anaesthetic gases and oxygen through a mask.
+2. Breathing Anaesthetic Gas through a Mask

+You can breathe anaesthetic gases and oxygen through a mask.
 The mask can be held by you or by the anaesthetist.
 After you are unconscious your anaesthetist will put a cannula into one of your veins.